wkande/notes/docs/GettingStarted/main.md

 ##### Get your Notes

-When you authenticated for the first time a welcome note was created for you.
+When you authenticated a note was created for you.

 1. Select the **Get user Notes** endpoint > select the **Send** button.